frsilva77/giphy/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project displays the first 10 trending gifs from https://api.giphy.com.
+It uses Chacra UI library to render a modal with a bigger version of the gif.
+It also allows the searching of gifs based on user input.

 ## Available Scripts